Trevor Bayne: 2015–2018: Roush Fenway Racing

-Later in the year, he got two top 5s at Michigan and Bristol, and was running as high as 2nd with two laps to go at Michigan until he got loose in the corner and fell to 5th.
-At Talladega in the fall, he miraculously finished 3rd after his car was damaged from a couple of late race accidents and pushed by 6 drivers on the last lap and nearly beat Ryan Newman for second.
+Later in the year, he got two top-fives at Michigan and Bristol and was running as high as second with two laps to go at Michigan until he got loose in the corner and fell to 5th.
+At Talladega in the fall, he miraculously finished third after his car was damaged from a couple of late race accidents and pushed by six drivers on the last lap, and nearly beat Ryan Newman for second.
 He got another Top 10 running at Martinsville by passing a few cars on the last lap and finishing sixth, sideways across the line from a multi-car last lap crash.

-Bayne finished 22nd in points for the second year in a row while breaking a new record for most Top 5s and Top 10s in a year, with 2 and 6, respectively.
+Bayne finished 22nd in points for the second year in a row while breaking a new record for most top-fives and top-tens in a year, with two and six, respectively.
 Liberty National would leave the team for Richard Childress Racing at the end of the year.

 On April 14, 2018, SB Nation reported that former RFR driver Matt Kenseth would return to the team for select races in the No. 6, starting at Kansas in May, effectively demoting Bayne to part-time status for the remainder of the season.
 It marked Bayne's first part-time season since 2014.

 After a long summer of poor finishes, it was announced on September 12, 2018, that Bayne would not return to the No. 6 Ford Mustang in 2019, making him a free agent.